IronhideIvan/universal-pokemon-randomizer-zx/README.md

 bit more fun and worthwhile to pursue.
 8. __Starter types are unique from one another__.
 No two starters will share the same type at the time of the choice.
 I think this is more in the spirit of the OG games and will give the player more variety at the start of the game.
+9. __Option to give Pikachu Surf__.
+This is an, admittedly, silly and niche addition.
+Surfing pikachu has regularly been an event-only exclusive prior to Gen 8, and I wanted to bring that into the earlier generations if possible.

 ## Randomizer Goals
 These are things I might want to add in the future or are things that I think would be fun.